BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for warm weather.
-Comfortable walking shoes are a must, as you'll be doing a lot of walking.
-Don't forget sunscreen, a hat, and sunglasses to protect yourself from the sun.
-A reusable water bottle is also essential to stay hydrated.
+Comfortable walking shoes are a must as you'll be doing a lot of walking.
+Bring sunscreen, a hat, and sunglasses for protection from the sun, especially during peak hours.

 Weather Details